Search This Site...

 SCHOLA ADVENTUS EVENTS

 The Third Sunday Series will take a break in the summer and resume in September.
-Watch this space for details!
+Watch this space for full details of the 2016-17 season!

 Opportunities to Fund Music at Advent